dboland/minc/BUILD.md

 	make install

 **Note**: By default, MinC will be installed in the **C:\minc-release** directory.
-If you want another location, uncomment and change the 'DESTDIR' variable in config.inc.
+If you want another install location, uncomment and change the 'DESTDIR' variable in config.inc.
 It is not advisable to create the MinC root directory in a location like *Program Files*.
 File permissions in this kind of location are unsuitable for OpenBSD to run properly.

 To finalize step 3, go to the new folder in Windows Exporer and open the *sbin* folder.
 There should be a program named *bsd.exe*.